+Cornflowers are annuals that can be grown just about anywhere, from USDA Hardiness Zone 2 through 11.
+They should be planted during the cool season and will decline as the weather heats up.
 To get the most blooms and sturdier stems, plant cornflowers in full sun.
 They can take a little shade, especially in the afternoon, but will perform best in all day sunshine.

 Very often you will find seed packets that are simply labeled cornflower, cornflower mix or sometimes labeled by color.
 There are named varieties of cornflowers out there, but as new ones are introduced, older varieties can disappear.
 However, it is very easy to save your own seed if you should find a variety you truly love.

-Using Cornflowers in Your Garden Design
+Use in Garden Design

 They are a traditional cottage and meadow plants, but they also make great cut flowers and dry very well.
 For long-lasting cut flowers, cut them just before they are fully open when the centers are still curving inward.
 Cut in the morning, when they are still plump with water.

-Pests & Problems of Cornflowers
+Pests and Problems

 Since cornflowers are grown as annuals, they don't usually have the time to develop serious problems.
 However, they can occasionally be prone to powdery mildew, wilt, rust, and rots and are attractive to aphids and mealybugs.